YahooArchive/fake-server/README.md

 ### Limitations
-- There are reserved endpoints: POST '/add', GET '/getAll', DELETE '/delOne'.
+- There are reserved endpoints: POST '/add', GET '/getAll', DELETE '/delOne' and DELETE, '/flush'.
 These cannot be used by your application.